13 15 15Call

 The calculation of pain and suffering compensation settlements is subjective and complex.
 At Law Partners, we have extensive experience with pain and suffering lump sum claims, and we win over 99% of our cases.
 Call 13 15 15 for free legal advice on your claim.

-* As of October 30, 2023.
+* As of June, 2024.

 Don’t be tempted to accept the first settlement offer you receive.

-When you make a claim for compensation, you’re generally claiming against the insurer of the person or business that caused your injury, and it’s not in the insurer’s interest to pay out your maximum entitlements.
+When you claim compensation, you’re generally claiming against the insurer of the person or business that caused your injury, and it’s not in the insurer’s interest to pay out your maximum entitlements.
 So, an initial settlement offer from an insurer is likely to be less than they’re actually willing to pay you.
 However, simply asking for a higher payout is not the best strategy.
 It’s important to look closely at how the settlement amount was calculated, address each aspect of the offer, and dispute the calculations with evidence to support your position.

-How are personal injury settlements paid?
+How are accident compensation settlements paid?

 Once you’ve agreed on a settlement with the insurer, your personal injury settlement money will generally be paid into a trust account that’s set up by your solicitor.
 Your legal fees and disbursements and any other applicable costs will be deducted, then the balance will be transferred into your bank account.